 The Governing Body of Writtle Infant School was reconstituted in 2015 in accordance with Government requirements and is made up of 3 staff governors (including the Headteacher), 4 elected Parent Governors, 1 Local Authority Governor and 4 Co-opted Governors.
 Co-opted governors are appointed by the Governing Body and are people who, in the opinion of the Governing Body, have the skills required to contribute to the effective governance and success of the school.

 The full Governing Body meets once each term, we also have a number of committees to consider different aspects of the school in detail.
-At Writtle Infant School we have a Finance & Premises Committee, which focuses on finance, premises and some personnel matters; a Curriculum Committee (for teaching and learning), a Pay Committee and a Personnel Committee.
+At Writtle Infant School we have a Finance, Premises & Personnel Committee, which focuses on finance, premises and personnel matters and a Pay Committee.
 When urgent matters dictate we hold occasional extraordinary meetings to deal with them.
 We also have committees that meet if required to consider pupil discipline and staffing matters.

 Governors conduct regular monitoring visits to the school and at least termly attend curriculum related school assemblies.
-All governors jointly attend in-house CPD sessions at the school, when school improvement and other key issues are discussed and regularly attend Local Authority CPD courses.
+All governors jointly attend in-house CPD sessions at the school, when school improvement and other key issues are discussed and regularly attend external CPD courses.

 There is a list of Governors with the number of courses attended below.
 Please click here to see a list of each Governor’s current responsibilities.